Resorts Gal Ride Sheets (A Free Disney World Ride Spreadsheet To Help You Plan)

 We have numerous guides on Resorts Gal discussing each of these terms.
 But sometimes, a simple spreadsheet is the best way to provide an overview.
 So, I created a free Disney World Ride Spreadsheet to share with you.
 This spreadsheet was prepared with Google Sheets and contains four tabs, one for each park.

 Below, we’ll go over the basics of how to use the free ride spreadsheet.
-Then at the end of this article, you can request to access it.
 Here is a photo of the Start Here tab when you initially open it.
 The Start Here tab has links to the instruction guides for each park.
 For the most part, the spreadsheet is fairly self-explanatory.
 But I’ve written a separate instruction guide for each park that offers examples specific to that park.

 How to Access the Spreadsheet